Sicyos angulatus L.

 Bur cucumber is a recognized agronomic pest species.
 The vines can significantly reduce soybean yields, and can lodge cornstalks.

-Photographs taken along the shores of the Current River, Shannon County, MO., 9-5-03 and 9-20-03 (DETenaglia); also at Riverfront Park, Washington, Franklin County, MO, 8-23-2014, and Onondaga Cave State Park, Crawford County, MO, 9-11-2017 (SRTurner).
+Photographs taken along the shores of the Current River, Shannon County, MO., 9-5-03 and 9-20-03 (DETenaglia); also at Riverfront Park, Washington, Franklin County, MO, 8-23-2014, Onondaga Cave State Park, Crawford County, MO, 9-11-2017; and along the Katy Trail near Treloar, Warren County, MO, 9-2-2024 (SRTurner).